intuit/PHP-Payments-SDK/Readme.md

 $client->addInterceptor("requestresponselogger", new RequestResponseLoggerInterceptor("/your/directory/to/store/files", 'America/Los_Angeles'));
 ```

-To enable logging each transaction sent by the SDK:
+To enable logging of each transaction sent by the SDK:
 ```php
 $client->addInterceptor("tracelogger", new StackTraceLoggerInterceptor("/your/file/to/log/the/transaction", 'America/Los_Angeles'));
 ```